-Late last month, the Medicaid and CHIP Payment and Access Commission (MACPAC) held a session on “Considering Medicaid Payment to FQHCs” as part of its October meeting.
+[UPDATED] Medicaid and CHIP Payment and Access Commission (MACPAC) has released an issue brief on Medicaid payments and health centers as a follow up to their session on “Considering Medicaid Payment to FQHCs” earlier this fall.
 As background, MACPAC is a non-partisan agency that provides analysis for Congress on Medicaid and CHIP issues including payment, eligibility, enrollment access and quality issues.
 The Commission was created in the Children’s Health Insurance Program Reauthorization Act of 2009, and is a companion to the Medicare Payment Advisory Commission (MedPAC).
 It is made up of 17 commissioners who serve as experts in various aspects of the Medicaid and CHIP programs.
 The Commission holds several in-person meetings each year and releases two reports annually that serve as a resource for Congress and the Administration.

 At the October meeting, MACPAC assembled a panel of FQHC experts: